 Many radio workers have a degree or Masters, so it will put you in a better position if you also have a relevant qualification.

-Educational qualifications are not the only criteria for success; work experience and evidence of practical and technical skills for radio are valued much more highly.
+Educational qualifications are not the only criteria for success; work experience and evidence of practical and technical skills for radio are highly valued.
 To be successful, you'll need to demonstrate:

 - excellent written and oral communication skills